Inland Waterborne Traffic Used in the Transportation Services Index

 Source: U.S. Army Corp of Engineers, Waterborne Commerce of the United States (government).

-Waterborne traffic movements are reported to the USACE by all vessel operators of record on ENG Forms 3925 and 3925b (or equivalent) approved by the Office of Management and Budget under the Paperwork Reduction Act (44 U.S.C.
-3510(a)).
-The reports are generally submitted on the basis of individual vessel movements completed.
-For movements with cargo, points of loading and unloading of each individual commodity must be delineated.
-Cargo moved for military agencies in commercial vessels is reported as ordinary commercial cargo; military cargo movements in Department of Defense (DOD) vessels are not collected.
-In summarizing domestic commerce, certain movements are excluded: cargo carried on general ferries; fuel products, such as coal and petroleum, loaded from shore facilities directly into vessel bunkers; and insignificant amounts for government materials (less than 100 tons moved on government-owned equipment in support of USACE projects).
+All vessel operators on record ENG Forms 3925 and 3925b (or equivalent), as approved by the Office of Management and Budget under the Paperwork Reduction Act (44 U.S.C.
+3510(a)), report data to the USACE.
+Generally, operators submit data for individual vessel movements completed.
+For cargo movements, operators must submit points of loading and unloading of each individual commodity.
+Cargo moved for military agencies in commercial vessels count as ordinary commercial cargo.
+The data exclude military cargo movements in Department of Defense (DOD) vessels.
+Domestic cargo movements exclude: cargo carried on general ferries; fuel products, such as coal and petroleum, loaded from shore facilities directly into vessel bunkers; and insignificant amounts for government materials (less than 100 tons moved on government-owned equipment in support of USACE projects).

 USACEs legal authority for the collection, compilation, and publication of waterborne commerce statistics is Section 11 of the Rivers and Harbors Appropriations Act of 1922 (42 Stat.
 1043), as amended, and codified in 33 U.S.C.
 555. Section 11 states that:

 Individuals and corporations engaged in transporting their own goods on the navigable waters of the United States must report data related to vessels, passengers, freight, and tonnage as may be required by the Secretary of the Army.

 Data Quality Questions

 As all vessel operators must report waterborne traffic movements to the USACE, these data are a census.
 The data exclude military cargo transported on DOD vessels.

 - Is this data source a frame or sample?